 Assessment in VET courses is competency based.
-This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
+This means that you need to demonstrate that you have gained and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.

-You may be deemed 'Competent' if performance in all required assessment activities is satisfactory or Not Yet Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
+You will be deemed "Competent" if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
 There is no pass or fail.
 This means that a course mark is not allocated.
-For this reason, the assessment schedule for HSC VET courses is in a different format to other Board Developed Courses.
-Formal assessment will be scheduled only when you have developed the necessary skills, and underpinning knowledge to demonstrate competency.
+For this reason, the assessment schedule for HSC VET courses is in a different format to other NESA Courses.

+Formal assessment will be scheduled only when you have developed the necessary skills and underpinning knowledge to demonstrate competency.

-Your trainer will keep a record of units of competency achieved.
+Your trainer will keep an outcome record of units of competency.
 You may request to see this record at any time to determine your progress.
-Alternatively you will be supplied with a competency log for maintaining a record of units achieved.
-You are entitled to seek advice about options for further training and assessment for competencies 'not yet achieved'.
-You will also receive a report from the school each semester indicating competencies achieved to date.
+Alternately you will be supplied with a competency log for maintaining a record of units achieved.
+You are entitled to seek advice about options for further training and assessment for competencies 'not achieved'.
+Refer to the Student Guide for additional advice.
+You will also receive a report from the school each semester indicating competency achievement.
+Competencies cannot be recorded without the sufficient assessment evidence.

-The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment (SOA) towards the AQF qualification.
+The achievement of units of competency will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
 A transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.